Skip to Main Content

 When shopping for an ARM, the key details to look at include:

 • The fixed-rate period: This is the first number in the ARM’s name.
 The shorter this period is, the lower the initial rate will typically be.
-However, the variable-rate period will be longer, exposing yourself to more risk if rates rise.
+However, if rates rise, the variable-rate period will be longer, exposing you to more risk.
 Typical fixed-rate periods are three years, five years and seven years.

 • Teaser rate: The initial interest rate offered in the fixed-rate period.

-• Initial cap: This is the limit on how much the rate can adjust immediately after the fixed-rate period ends, expressed in percentage points.
+• Initial cap: This limits how much the rate can adjust immediately after the fixed-rate period ends, expressed in percentage points.

 • Periodic rate cap: This is the limit on how much the rate can change at each adjustment date.
 It may be the same or different from the initial cap.

-• Lifetime cap: This limits how much the interest rate can rise over the term of the loan.
+• Lifetime cap: This limits how much the interest rate can rise over the loan term.

 • Payment cap: This limits the dollar amount the monthly payment can rise over the life of the loan.